 Once you’ve decided it’s time to say goodbye to your prized possessions, box them up.

 But first: clean them!
 If your much-loved toys have been sealed in a box, then they’ll be fine, although the box itself may need a dusting.

 For toys that have lived a bit, it’s time to get the toothbrush, a clean paintbrush, Q-tips, and paper towels out, along with a small amount of water that should be used conservatively.
 With older toys, missing stickers will leave residue, so you’ll need a suitable removal solution that doesn’t damage the surface.

 When you’re done, leave them overnight before checking again for any dirt and dust that needs removing.

-Find Missing Spares Online
+3. Find Missing Spares Online

-So if you’re selling your figures and games, and don’t want to sell them incomplete, eBay is your friend.
+So, if you don’t want to sell your old toys them incomplete, eBay is your friend.
 There’s a very good chance that someone has the missing item you’re looking for, whether it’s stickers/decals, instructions, or accessories.

-Take Good, Clear Photos
+4. Take Clear Photos